leilacf/Credit_Risk_Analysis/README.md

 Below you will find an analysis on the 6 machine learning models used.

 ### Resampling
-In this section I compated two oversampling algorithms to determine which algorithm results in the best performance.
+In this section I compared two oversampling algorithms to determine which algorithm results in the best performance.
 This entailed oversampling the data using the naive random oversampling algorithm and the SMOTE algorithm.

 ### Oversampling
 - Naive Random Oversampling